ANTS: SHOULD WE BE WORRIED?

 - Use diatomaceous earth.
 Diatomaceous earth is made from fossilized remains of diatoms.
 They are like little shards of glass so it can cause several cuts on the ant’s body when they crawl on it, causing them to bleed to death.
 Choose food grade diatomaceous earth so that it will be safe around kids and pets.
 Sprinkle this around areas where you always find ants.
 You can purchase this from a local gardening store near you.

-If you have ant infestation problems that is too much to handle already, then call the best pest control experts in the Carolinas, Go-Forth Pest Control.
+If you have ant infestation problems that is too much to handle already, then call the best ant exterminator company, Go-Forth Pest Control.

 Why Go-Forth Pest Control?